Microsoft/azure-docs.pt-pt/articles/cognitive-services/LUIS/luis-get-started-java-get-intent.md

 ## <a name="clean-up-resources"></a>Limpar recursos

-Elimine a pasta de ficheiro/projeto Java.
+Exclua a pasta de arquivo/projeto Java.

 ## <a name="next-steps"></a>Passos Seguintes
 > [!div class="nextstepaction"]